MicrosoftDocs/dynamics365smb-docs/business-central/copilot-overview.md

 ## Does Copilot in Business Central work with Copilot for Microsoft 365?

-Currently, there's no connection between Copilot in Business Central and Copilot for Microsoft 365.
+Currently, there's no direct connection between Copilot in Business Central and Microsoft 365 Copilot.
+However, Microsoft 365 Copilot for Finance, which is a standalone product, can connect to Business Central and use it as the back-end data repository.
+Learn more about Microsoft 365 Copilot for Finance with Business Central in [Collect outstanding balances](receivables-collect-outstanding-balances.md).
+Learn more general information about Microsoft 365 Copilot for Finance at [Microsoft 365 Copilot for Finance](/microsoft-365/copilot/copilot-for-finance).

 ## Is Copilot available for Business Central online only?